 Scout Field Guide >

 There are plenty of exhilarating activities for the more adventurous: from heli-skiing (in Italy) to paragliding, speed riding (skiing and paragliding combined) and snowkiting, ski joering (skiing behind horses), dog sledding, ice climbing and ski touring.
-There are also some fun tourist attractions, such as catching the Montenvers Mer de Glace railway (built in 1908), the associated ‘Glaciorium’, igloo village and glacier tours (where you’ll see the full effect of global warming), and the “step into the void” platform at the top of Aiguille Du Midi.
+There are also some fun tourist attractions, such as catching the Montenvers Mer de Glace railway (built in 1908) - included in the Mont Blanc Unlimited card, the associated ‘Glaciorium’, igloo village and glacier tours (where you’ll see the full effect of global warming), and the “step into the void” platform at the top of Aiguille Du Midi.
 There are also ice skating, gyms, pools, spas, a cinema, casino and blowing center in town.

 Chamonix is just an hour by car from Geneva, making it one of the French Alps’ most accessible resorts.
 There are several options for frequent shuttle buses direct from the airport to Chamonix.
 It’s also simple to catch a train into the heart of Chamonix – there’s a direct TGV (fast train) from Paris on Fridays and weekends or via Annecy on other days.